 We price our catalytic converters based on Serial Numbers and pictures.
-Some cats do not have numbers, so we have to look at the unit photos to determine what grade of pricing is required.
+Some cats do not have numbers, so we have to look at the unit photos to determine the required pricing grade.
 We ask for photos of any/all catalytic converters you are looking to sell us so we can double-check any serial numbers that are relayed to us.

 Do They Honor Prices?

-After getting a price for your catalytic converter, do they “lock” in your price at all?
+After getting a price for your catalytic converter, do they “lock” in your price?
 Some buyers may honor that price for the week or the month.
-To protect yourself, it would be a good idea to ask them how long they honor prices, so you can make sure to lock it in.
+To protect yourself, it would be a good idea to ask them how long they honor prices, so you can lock it in.

-Our policy is that we honor all prices we quote for 7 business days.
+Our policy is to honor all prices we quote for 7 business days.

 What Do They Ask You For?

-Some buyers may ask for your information like name/address while others, won’t ask you for anything.
-Keep an eye out to see if they are legitimate based on the standard contact information they are requesting; this will help you understand their qualifications as a business.
-Most US States have standards of logging all scrap transactions, including buying catalytic converters.
+Some buyers may ask for your information, like your name/address, while others won’t ask you for anything.
+Keep an eye out to see if they are legitimate based on the standard contact information they request; this will help you understand their qualifications as a business.
+Most US States have standards for logging all scrap transactions, including buying catalytic converters.

-In summary, it’s important to know how you are expected to work with your catalytic converter buyer when getting a quote, getting paid, and any guarantees as a customer.
-If you have any questions about selling your catalytic converter, feel free to reach out to our team, and we would be happy to help.
+In summary, knowing how you are expected to work with your catalytic converter buyer when getting a quote, getting paid, and any guarantees as a customer is essential.
+If you have any questions about selling your catalytic converter, feel free to contact our team; we would be happy to help.